SAP/PyRFC/doc/install.rst

         The options "-t" (trace), "-f" and "-s" are optional.

-Information on where to download the SAP NW RFC SDK you may find `here <https://support.sap.com/en/product/connectors/nwrfcsdk.html>`_ .
+Information on where to download the SAP NWRFC SDK you may find `here <https://support.sap.com/en/product/connectors/nwrfcsdk.html>`_ .

-The PyRFC connector relies on *SAP NW RFC SDK* and must be able to find the library files at runtime.
-Therefore, you might either install the *SAP NW RFC SDK* in the standard library paths of your system or install it in any location and tell the Python connector where to look.
+The PyRFC connector relies on *SAP NWRFC SDK* and must be able to find the library files at runtime.
+Therefore, you might either install the *SAP NWRFC SDK* in the standard library paths of your system or install it in any location and tell the Python connector where to look.